THE BATTLE OF UHUD

 He then made his Islam known.[60]

-Al Suhayli[61] mentioned that the number of Muslims who held fast to Islam and joined Thumamah ibn Uthal and obeyed him were three thousand men.
+Al Suhayli mentioned that the number of Muslims who held fast to Islam and joined and obeyed Thumamah ibn Uthal radiya Llahu ‘anhu were three-thousand men.[61]
 Abu Bakr radiya Llahu ‘anhu honoured those who remained on Islam from the Banu Hanifah, by means of their close relatives.

 NEXT⇒ Those who remained steadfast on Islam During the Apostasy Part 6

-[1] This refers to Musaylimah ibn Habib; he came with the delegation of Banu Hanifah to Prophet Muhammad salla Llahu ‘alayhi wa sallam, and the delegation left him behind to look after their caravan during their stay in Madinah, but the Prophet salla Llahu ‘alayhi wa sallam ordered that he be given gifts similar to what his companions received.
+[1] This refers to Musaylimah ibn Habib.
+He came with the delegation of the Banu Hanifah to the Prophet Muhammad salla Llahu ‘alayhi wa sallam; the delegation left him behind to look after their caravan during their stay in Madinah, but the Prophet salla Llahu ‘alayhi wa sallam ordered that he be given gifts similar to what his companions received.
 He claimed prophethood during the life of the Prophet salla Llahu ‘alayhi wa sallam, and al Rajjal ibn ‘Unfuwah bore witness to that.
-He was also a member of the delegation, and among those the Prophet salla Llahu ‘alayhi wa sallam sent as a jurist to Banu Hanifah, so the people were misled by this.
-See al Tabaqat, 1/316-317; Futuh ibn A’tham, pg.
+The latter was also a member of the delegation and among those the Prophet salla Llahu ‘alayhi wa sallam sent as a jurist to the Banu Hanifah, so the people were misled by this.
+See al Tabaqat, 1/316-317; Futuh Ibn A’tham, pg.
 24 onwards; Hurub al Riddah, pg.
-104 onwards; al Tabari, 3/272 onwards; al Kamil, 2/360 onward; al Bidayah wa al Nihayah, 6/360 onwards; Sirah Ibn Hisham, 2/600.
+104 onwards; Tarikh al Tabari, 3/272 onwards; al Kamil, 2/360 onwards; al Bidayah wa al Nihayah, 6/360 onwards; Sirah Ibn Hisham, 2/600.

 [4] Futuh Ibn A’tham, 1/28-29.